OGRECave/ogre/Docs/src/tutorials/basictutorials/basictutorial2.md

 @tableofcontents

 This tutorial will expand on the use of Lights in a scene and using them to cast shadows.
-It will also cover the basics of using the Camera in Ogre.

 The full source for this tutorial (BasicTutorial2.cpp) can be found in samples directory **Samples/Tutorials**.